csernyzsolt-collab/AWS/README.md

-3. Daily taxi trips by hours
+3. Daily taxi rides per hour

 SELECT COUNT(*) AS trip_by_hour, EXTRACT(HOUR FROM trip_start_timestamp) AS hours
 FROM fact_taxi_trips